Showing posts with label hotels and motels. Show all posts

 When the motel became Americas Best Value Inn, the hotel used its new logo on the outside, but still had the older style of room numbers.

-In 2016, the "second building" was torn down, and, after about two years or so of construction, a four-story Microtel Inn (or rather, "Microtel by Wyndham") was built in its place.
+In 2016, the "second building" was torn down, and, after about two years or so of construction, a four-story Microtel Inn (or rather, "Microtel by Wyndham") was built in its place at 1820 Ponderosa Drive.
 The final product was outlined in blue neon, giving it a unique appearance but also unfortunately similar to the sleazier hotels along Houston freeways.
 Sometime around the time Microtel was completed, the original motel was rebranded as Americas Best Value Inn (a different owner than what Microtel and Howard Johnson's belonged to).
-Perhaps the Microtel will get an article of its own someday.

 Note the southbound frontage roads were not complete at this point.